 A Note to Veterans!

-AAD is mentoring a new Veterans-for-Veterans Service Dog training organization.
+AAD is mentoring the start of a new nonprofit to have veterans train service dogs for fellow veterans.
+It will be called VTAD or Veterans Training Assistance Dogs.
 If you are interested in being part of the effort, keeping track of its progress or to include yourself on a waiting list for a professionally trained PTSD service dog, send an email with the subject line:

 VETS FOR VETS to: firstname.lastname@example.org